 Additional Tips for Making Fresh Pins

 I shared a few examples in my previous post to help you create multiple images for the same content on your site.
 Remember that you can repurpose the same photograph in multiple ways with creative cropping and text overlays.

 If you don’t have design software or experience, these Canva templates can save you time.
-As an example, I used those templates along with my HauteStock stock photo account to create two unique images for this post.
+I used those templates along with stock photos to create two unique images for this post.

 Once you make all of your unique images, you still need to pin them to Pinterest.
 However, you need to be careful to optimize your pinning strategy for maximum reach.
 I have seen tons of ways to organize this; everything from secret boards to spreadsheets to post it notes.
 Personally I need a simple system that works.
 That’s why I use and highly recommend Tailwind.